-2.4.5 The testing point (switching and interregister signalling) performs testing of switching and interregister signalling on international equipment for setting-up purposes, on a routine basis, or in case of reported faults.
+2.1.5 Testing point (switching and interregister signalling), which performs testing of switching and interregister signalling on international equipment for setting-up purposes, on a routine basis, or in case of reported faults.

-2.4.6 The network analysis point receives information on service quality, and faults not identified with specific circuits.
+2.1.6 Network analysis point3), which receives information on service quality, and faults not identified with specific circuits.
 It carries out the analysis of this information to investigate the problems involved.
+It acts as a single point of contact for general enquiries concerning the maintenance of the international telephone network.

-2.4.7 The system availability information point collects and disseminates information concerning the nonavailability of telecommunications systems which affects the international automatic and semiautomatic service.
+2.1.7 System availability information point, which collects and disseminates information concerning the non-availability of telecommunications systems affecting the international automatic and semi-automatic service.